Training

 Participating clinics are encouraged to invite all appropriate clinic staff who will be involved in implementation of FASD prevention and care including physicians, advanced practice providers, nurses, other medical personnel, behavioral health staff, and paraprofessionals such as community health and outreach workers.

-†The first clinic participant (2021)in Maine was the St. Croix Regional Family Health Center, Janice Small NP, Princeton, ME.
+2021 St. Croix Regional Family Health Center, Janice Small FNP, Princeton, ME

-The second cohort completed training April 2023, and included the Pediatric Rapid Evaluation Program (PREP) team, Andrea Tracy MD, at Edmund N. Ervin Pediatric Center, Augusta; the Passamaquoddy Health Center, Sunee Lovely MD, Princeton; and Mid Coast Pediatrics, Deborah Hagler MD, Brunswick.
+2022 The second cohort completed training April 2023, included: Andrea Tracy MD, Edmund N. Ervin Pediatric Center Augusta; Sunee Lovely MD Passamaquoddy Health Center Princeton; and Deborah Hagler MD Mid Coast Pediatrics Brunswick.

 Why Maine needs SAFEST Choice trained providers